 Throughout our curriculum, we ensure children are given a wide range of opportunities to develop and practise their Reading, Writing and Speaking and Listening skills.
 All of these skills are tasught through the class theme.
 This thematic approach allows children to express themselves creatively and imaginatively, communicating effectively with others.

-During their first year at school, children are taught to read and write through the 'Letters and Sounds' programme.
+During their first year at school, children are taught to read and write through the 'Letters and Sounds' programme and the Jolly Phonics scheme .
 They are taught all of the sounds and use these to segment for spelling and blend together for reading.
 They are taught to write simple sentences and are introduced to basic punctuation.
 In Key Stage 1 the emphasis is on fictional texts where children can apply their structure and punctuation knowledge to a familiar context.

 In English lessons, children are taught to write a wide range of non-fiction texts, as well as narratives, poetry and drama, during their school journey.
 Throughout the school we use a strategy called 'Talk for Writing' to immerse children in the model texts.
 It is a process which follows the notion that if you can't say a sentence , you won't be able to write it. each text type is imtroduced and explored, looking at its key features and structures as well as its associated vocabulary.
 The children then learn the text through recital, pictorial prompts, actions, drama or dictation. they are then supported in the creation of their own innovations of the text.